MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress.org-built website-connector.md

 ## Capabilities
 - Index published posts and pages of your WordPress.org-built website.
-- Choose what data you want to index.Currently choosing to index posts or pages and choosing to index posts associated to specific categories are supported.
+- Set ingestion filters of published posts by categories.
 - Customize your crawl frequency.
 - Create workflows using this connection and plugins from Microsoft Copilot Studio.
 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content.

 ## Limitations
 - Does not index comments.
 - Does not crawl user identities and access permissions.
-All published pages or posts indexed using the WordPress connector will be visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+All published pages or posts indexed using the WordPress connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **Install the Microsoft Graph connector agent**: To access your WordPress.org-built website, you must install and configure the [Microsoft Graph connector agent](https://learn.microsoft.com/microsoftsearch/graph-connector-agent).
-Please [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
+[Download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
 Once installed, ensure that the agent is configured correctly to connect your WordPress.org-built website with the graph connector.
 - **WordPress.org-built website URL**: To connect to your WordPress.org-built website data, you need your organization's WordPress.org-built website URL.
-- **WordPress.org-built website Admin account**: To connect to your WordPress.org-built website and allow Microsoft Graph Connector to update published posts and pages regularly, you need an admin user account of your WordPress.org-built website with the permission to create an application password.
+- **WordPress.org-built website Admin account**: To connect to your WordPress.org-built website and allow Microsoft Graph Connector to update published posts and pages regularly, you need an **admin user account** of your WordPress.org-built website with the permission to create an application password.
 Application password is used to authenticate with a third-party service or application that connects to your WordPress.org-built website via REST API.

 ## Get Started